JohnCGriffin/merkatilo-cpp/README.md

 ## Background

-The merkatilo time-series library implementations address my personal financial computing research requirements.
+The merkatilo time-series library implementations address personal financial computing research requirements.
 This is the C++ implementation.
 As a C++ library, it's not useful interactively; for that, use the Python or Racket implementation.
 However, because the